crro/crro.github.com/about.md

 title: About
 permalink: /about/
 ---
 Hi!
-I'm a software engineer originally from Durango Mexico.
+I'm a software engineer originally from Durango, Mexico.

 I've been programming for about 9 years and I like to write about container technology and about interesting programming patterns in Golang and Python.

 I am also extremely passionate about computer science education, expecially about making it more accesible in Latin America.

-If you would like to learn more please subscribe and you wont be bored!
+If you would like to learn more please subscribe and you won't be bored!

 <!-- Begin Mailchimp Signup Form -->